Cabenuva

 Dr. Melanie Thompson:

-If you are interested in Cabenuva, it is important to consider whether you would be able to get to clinic appointments every month or every two months.
-Levels of the drugs may persist in the body a long time (up to a year or longer), but when they drop below the levels needed to suppress virus, viral resistance to one or both drugs can result, so it is important to attend visits exactly as scheduled.
-If you are on Cabenuva and you decide that injections are not for you, tell your HIV care provider right away so you can start oral treatment again at the appropriate time to keep your virus suppressed.
+Balancing out the convenience of dosing every two months is the slightly higher incidence of drug resistance seen in clinical trials using the bimonthly regimen.
+It is important to consider whether you would be able to routinely get to clinic appointments every one or two months, which may be more often than your current schedule for HIV monitoring.
+Injections cannot be self-administered.
+Levels of the drugs may persist in the body for more than a year, but when levels drop below the concentration needed to suppress virus, viral resistance to one or both drugs can result, so it is important to attend visits exactly as scheduled.
+If you know you are going to miss a visit by more than a week, tell your HIV clinician so you can “bridge” with oral medicines to keep your virus suppressed and prevent viral resistance.
+If you are on Cabenuva and you decide that injections are not for you, tell your clinician right away so you can start oral treatment again at the appropriate time to keep your virus suppressed.
+Longer needles (2 inch) should be used for people with BMI above 30 kg/m2 to ensure that the injection is into muscle rather than fat.

 Activist Comments